Okazari/react-rest-resources/README.md

 ## Why ?

 As i used `redux` along with `react` on a project, we decided to store data in an `api` reducer.
-We had to makes some asynchronous actions using `rdux-thunk`.
+We had to makes some asynchronous actions using `redux-thunk`.
-After some time i definitly felt not comfortable with this way of storing api data.
+After some time I definitly felt not comfortable with this way of storing api data.
 I wanted to find another way to store my API data and keep my redux store for one single use : Store my application state.

 I assisted to a conference about reactive programming and i choosed to try something about observables resources.